-Kodi on Fire TV Stick: A complete install guide
+Kodi on Amazon Fire TV Stick: The ultimate install guide

-How to install Kodi on the Amazon Fire TV Stick: All you need to know to download and install the latest version of the Kodi software on your Amazon streaming device is right here in one handy place.
+How to install Kodi on the Amazon Fire TV Stick: The easiest ways to download and install the latest version of the Kodi software on your Amazon streaming device is right here in one handy place.

 The Amazon Fire TV Stick and Amazon Fire TV are two of the best streaming devices for Kodi.
 That’s particularly true if you also want a slick media streamer for Netflix or Amazon Prime Instant Video.
 The downside is Amazon uses its own app store for its Fire TV range of products, and Kodi is not one of the supported apps.